Abdul9010150809/SCT_WD_2/README.md

 	├── README.md            # 📘 Project documentation
 	├── output.pdf           # 🖨️ Output snapshots in PDF format
 	├── images/              # 🖼️ UI screenshots for documentation
-	│   ├── light-mode.png
+	│   ├── img1.jpg         #bright mode
+	│   └── img2.jpg         #dark mode
+	├── sounds/
-	│   └── dark-mode.png
+	│   └── beep.mp3

 ```

 ## 🚀 Live Demo

-Once you push this to a public GitHub repository and enable GitHub Pages, your game will be live at:
+Once you push this to a public GitHub repository and enable GitHub Pages, your stop watch will be live at:

 ```
 https://<your-github-username>.github.io/<repository-name>/